We are Horse Warriors™

 Journaling is a key component of the program.
 All students receive instruction in art and creative writing; everyone has solo time during the lunch break for working in their journals and reflecting.
 After journaling, we have time for optional sharing of our work and observations with the group.
 Then we continue with our riding throughout the afternoon.

-In the non-riding months of the year, participants meet monthly for day long retreats/discussion groups.
+In the non-riding months of the year, participants meet monthly for day long art retreats/discussion groups.
 Discussions are adult supervised but student driven.
 This gives students a forum for exploring ideas, problem solving and sharing experiences.
 Students who need academic help are given free tutoring from our broad base of volunteers.
 We use the model of "The Four Agreements" by Don Miguel Ruiz as a framework for coping with peer pressure, maintaining confidentiality and removing emotional charge from much of what is perceived through adolescent filters:

 -